faraway1nspace/DrumClassifer-CNN-LSTM/README.md

 ```

 # What are the 30 percussion classes?
-I used 30 samples motivated by:
+I used 30 instrument classes motivated by:
 - availability in my personal collection of audio-files from many different sources.
 - usefulness for industrial and cinematic music